Tandem clustering with invariant coordinate selection: Introduction

 The paper is organized as follows.
-In Section~\ref{sec:highdim}, we consider a mixture of Gaussian distributions with different means and equal covariance matrix.
-We give a property stating that, if the number of noise variables increases while the number of groups is kept fixed, the noise variables will completely mask the clusters when using the total or the within-group Mahalanobis distances, while ICS allows for solving the problem.
-Section~\ref{sec:ics} gives a detailed presentation of ICS together with the definition of several scatter matrices that are relevant in a clustering context, as well as a description of component selection criteria.
-Section~\ref{sec:sim} provides results from an extensive simulation study for Gaussian mixtures with two, three and five groups.
-We compare a large number of dimension reduction strategies using ICS or PCA followed by some centroid-based and model-based clustering algorithms.
+In Section~\ref{sec:highdim}, we examine a mixture of Gaussian distributions with different means and equal covariance matrix.
+We derive a property at the population level when the number of variables increases while the number of groups is kept fixed.
+In this scenario where the dimension of the affine subspace containing the cluster means decreases relative to the total dimension, we highlight the difficulty of identifying clusters when using the total or the within-group Mahalanobis distances.
+In contrast, the dimension reduction induced by ICS allows for solving the problem.
+Section~\ref{sec:ics} provides a detailed presentation of ICS, along with the definition of several scatter matrices relevant in a clustering context, as well as a description of component selection criteria.
+Section~\ref{sec:sim} presents results from an extensive simulation study for Gaussian mixtures with two, three, and five groups.
+We compare a variety of dimension reduction strategies using ICS or PCA followed by some centroid-based and model-based clustering algorithms.
 Section~\ref{sec:applications} illustrates the use of tandem clustering with ICS in three empirical examples, and Section~\ref{sec:conclusion} concludes the paper and discusses further perspectives.